lethi9gg/Il2CppGG/README.md

 ---

 **Disclaimer**: This tool is for educational purposes only.
 Use it responsibly and only on applications you own or have permission to analyze.

+---

+All documentation about the module is available on the [wiki](../../wiki/)

+---